WIZF

-WIZF (101.1 FM) is an urban contemporary radio station licensed to Erlanger, Kentucky, serving the Cincinnati area.
+WIZF (101.1 FM) is a mainstream urban radio station licensed to Erlanger, Kentucky, serving the Cincinnati area.
 The station is owned and operated by Urban One.
 It broadcasts with an effective radiated power of 2,500 watts.
 Its studios are located at Centennial Plaza in downtown Cincinnati, and the transmitter site is west of the downtown area.

 History

 Early years

 Ken Thomas, Inc., received a construction permit for a new FM radio station on 100.9 MHz in Erlanger, Kentucky, from the Federal Communications Commission on June 1, 1964.
 WKKY-FM signed on in September 1965, broadcasting a full-service format.

 WKKY-FM was bought in late 1968 by the Christian Broadcasting Association, owners of WTOF in Canton; the call letters were changed to WHKK and a new format of religious programs instituted.
 The Christian Broadcasting Association also converted the station to 24-hour operation.
 Under its ownership, WHKK became known for its gospel music and its intensive public service programming, including an "unheard-of" four-hour news block in the evenings and local sports coverage.
 Airing some 160 high school games a year by the early 1980s, WHKK also became the exclusive Cincinnati-market home of Kentucky Wildcats football and the United States Football League.

 On October 14, 1985, WHKK became WSAI-FM; the WSAI call letters, long a fixture in Cincinnati, had been abandoned by 1360 AM after that station had used them since 1923.
 Its owner, Mortenson Broadcasting, had grown to own stations elsewhere in Ohio, Kentucky, West Virginia and Maryland.